pcdshub/pytmc/docs/pragma_usage.rst

 pv
 ..
-This specifies the PV name that will represent this variable  in EPICS.
+This constructs the PV name that will represent this variable in EPICS.
 This line can be used on specific variables as well as the instantiations of data types.
 When used on variables declared in the main scope, the PV for the variable will be generated verbatim.
 When used on instantiations, this string